HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        Aaaand you did it.
+        Aaaand you did it!
 Your DAC transaction is accepted by a node!
 You should be as happy as this unicorn right here: 🦄
         <br><br>
         Even though the transaction was successfully sent, it takes some time until it is included in a block and accepted by the consensus mechanism.
 After sending the transaction, you can fetch its status both on layer-1 and layer-2.
         <br><br>